SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Proposed SM-VideoXum and SM-MrHiSum Datasets

-The applied processing pipeline on the videos and ground-truth summaries of MrHiSum for creating the extended S-MrHiSum dataset, is presented in Fig. \ref{fig:dataset_creation}.
-As shown in the upper part of this figure, each ground-truth summary is submitted to a frame sampling process that keeps one frame per second; the set of sampled frames is then given as input to a video-to-text component with a prompted to \textit{``describe the important scenes in this video''}.
-More specifically, we utilize the SOTA Large Multimodal Model LLaVA-NeXT-Video-7B \cite{li2024llavanext-strong} and generate a textual description of the ground-truth summary that is formed by up to $200$ tokens, applying 4-bit quantization to reduce computational cost.
 Focusing on the lower part of Fig. \ref{fig:dataset_creation}, each full-length video undergoes an audio transcript extraction process.
-For this, the audio stream of the video is submitted to a pretrained model of Silero for voice activity detection \cite{SileroVAD}, which identifies the speech segments.
+For this, the audio stream of the video is submitted to a pretrained model of Silero VAD for voice activity detection \cite{SileroVAD}, which identifies the speech segments.
 The identified segments are then forwarded to a pretrained model of Whisper Turbo for speech-to-text transcription \cite{10.5555/3618408.3619590}, which outputs a set of timestamped transcripts.
-Finally, given that the employed multimodal encoder for obtaining embeddings from the input data has been trained on English textual data, any transcript in a different language is translated in English using the NLLB model for machine translation \cite{nllbteam2022languageleftbehindscaling}.
-For extending S-VideoXum, we performed only the audio transcription process since textual descriptions of the ground-truth video summaries were already available.
-Various statistics about the extended datasets can be found in the Supplementary Materials.
-All the generated data and the full-length videos of the S-MrHiSum and S-VideoXum datasets, along with the extracted embeddings from visual and textual (script, transcript) data and the used data splits in our experiments, will be publicly released upon paper's acceptance.
+Finally, given that the employed multimodal encoder for obtaining embeddings from the input data has been trained on English textual data, any transcript in a different language is translated in English using the NLLB-200 model for machine translation \cite{nllbteam2022languageleftbehindscaling}.
+All the generated data and the full-length videos of the SM-MrHiSum and SM-VideoXum datasets, along with the extracted embeddings from visual and textual (script, transcript) data and the used data splits in our experiments, are publicly-available at: \url{https://github.com/IDT-ITI/SD-MVSum}